chef/automate/components/docs-chef-io/content/automate/ha_sudo_password.md

 1. Create a `sudo_password` environment variable.
 Example: `export sudo_password=1234`.
 2. Pass the `sudo_password` environment variable to the `chef-automate` CLI commands.
 Example: `sudo -E chef-automate iam version`.

    a.
 To pass all your environment variables including the `sudo_password` to the `chef-automate` CLI commands, you can use the `-E` or `--preserve-env` option.
 Example: `sudo -E chef-automate iam version` or `sudo --preserve-env chef-automate iam version`.

    b.
 To just pass `sudo_password` environment variable to the `chef-automate` CLI commands, you can supply environment variable name to the `--preserve-env` argument.
 Example: `sudo --preserve-env=sudo_password chef-automate iam version`.
 3. You can also set environment variables directly in the sudo command.
 Example: `sudo sudo_password=1234 chef-automate iam version`.

+Make sure to pass the `sudo_password` environment variable to all the `chef-automate` CLI commands.